-The Department of Executive Services (DES) provides internal services to King County agencies and departments and public facing services directly to King County residents.
-The divisions and offices that make up DES include: Business Resource Center, Finance and Business Operations Division, Office of Emergency Management, Facilities Management Division, Fleet Services Division, Inquest Program, King

-County International Airport-Boeing Field, Office of Risk Management Services, and Records and Licensing Services Division.
+The Department of Executive Services (DES) provides internal services to King County agencies and departments, and public facing services directly to King County residents.
+The divisions and offices that make up DES include Business Resource Center, Finance and Business Operations Division, Office of Emergency Management, Facilities Management Division, Fleet Services Division, Inquest Program, King County International Airport-Boeing Field, Office of Risk Management Services, and Records and Licensing Services Division.
 The Facilities Management Division (FMD) oversees and maintains King County's real estate assets.
 The Harborview Bond Program Office (HBPO) is a unit within FMD.

 This report was developed by the HBPO.
-The information contained in this report is generated from a variety of sources.
-The Project website can be accessed <a href="https://example.com/here/beauty-scale-based-b
+The information contained in this report is generated from a variety of sources, including materials provide by HMC staff.
+The Project website can be accessed here.

 IV.
-Harborview Bond Program Activities July - December 2021
+Harborview Bond Program Activities January - June 2022